jrm98/PyTextEdit/README.md

 A basic text editor created with python to run in a command line environment.
 Retains basic functionality of creating new files, saving current files, and loading from files.
-Text editing operations include inserting text at a the cursor and deleting text at the cursor
+Text editing operations include inserting text at a the cursor and deleting text at the cursor.

+Features:
+- Opens with a splash screen along with a ">" indicating the program is awaiting user input
+- After each command is entered, The command-line interface will clear to provide a more consistent user interface
+- If a file is open, the name of the file will be displayed in parenthesis at the top of the UI
+- If the file currently open has been modified, an asterisk will be displayed next to the file name
+- While in developer's mode, "[devMode]" will be displayed at the top of the UI next to the program's name

 Note: the bash script "run.sh" will not work if it is not given
       execute permissions